Twice Sequential Monte Carlo for Tree Search: Theoretical Results

 \subsection{RL-SMC is a policy improvement operator}

-\begin{proof} Given exact evaluation $Q^\pi$, true environment model $ P, r $, a starting state $s_0$ and infinitely many particles $ N \to \infty $, the SMC target policy at final step $T$ produces the following distribution over trajectories:
+\begin{proof} Given exact evaluation $Q^\pi$, true environment model $ P, R $, a starting state $s_1$ and infinitely many particles $ N \to \infty $, the SMC target policy $\pi^T_{SMC}$ at final step $T$ produces the following distribution over trajectories:

-The distribution $p(\tau_T)$ is equivalent to the distribution induced by following the policy $\pi'$ for all states $s_{0,\dots,T}$, and for all other states following $\pi$, by definition.
-We call this policy $\pi_{SMC}$.
+The distribution $p(\tau_T)$ is the distribution induced by the policy $\pi'$ for all states $s_{1,\dots,T}$ and by the policy $\pi$ for all other states, by definition.
 We have:

-Equation \ref{eq:line:local_pi} holds by definition of $\pi'$ produced from an improvement operator.
-Note that actions $a_0, a_1, a_2, \dots$ are all sampled from $\pi'(s_1), \dots$ respectively, as the expectation is with respect to $\pi'$ at all steps.
-Equation \ref{eq:line:one_step_expansion} holds because $ \E_{\pi'} Q^{\pi}(s_{2},a) \geq V(s_2) $, by definition of $\pi'$.
-Equation \ref{eq:line:two_step_expansion} is the two-step expansion following the same argumentation, and respectively Equation \ref{eq:line:multi_step_expansion} is the multi-step expansion, which is the definition of the value of the policy $\pi_{SMC}$.
+Equation \ref{eq:line:local_pi} holds by definition of $\pi'$ produced from a greedification operator.
+Note that actions $a_1, a_2, \dots$ are all sampled from $\pi'(s_1), \pi'(s_2), \dots$ respectively, as the expectation is with respect to $\pi'$ at all steps.
+Equation \ref{eq:line:q_to_r_v} holds by definition of the value.
+Equation \ref{eq:line:one_step_expansion} holds because $ \E_{\pi'}[ Q^{\pi}(s_{2},a_2)] \geq V^\pi(s_2) $ by definition of $\pi'$.
+Equation \ref{eq:line:two_step_expansion} is the two-step expansion following the same argumentation, and respectively Equation \ref{eq:line:multi_step_expansion} is the multi-step expansion, which is the definition of the value of the policy $\pi^T_{SMC}$.

 \end{proof}